ProfessorBrunner/lcdm-website/content/pages/research/dmml/photoz/pzpdf.md

 A single photometric redshift probability density function (PDF) can be quite large, dpending on the redshift range covered by a photometric survey and the accuaracy of the sampled PDF.
 For a survey with resolution of $\deltaz = 0.02$ that covers $0 \leq z \leq 1.0$, we have fifty bins, which for 16 bit scaled integers requires 100 bytes.
 For larger redshift ranges, or higher numerical precision, the number of bytes becomes even larger.

-If a survey computes multiple PDFs for billions of sources, the storage of the PDFs can easily become several TBs, which is both a stroage and a computation issue.
+If a survey computes multiple PDFs for billions of sources, the storage of the PDFs can easily become several TBs, which is both a storage and a computation issue.